apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 ---

-The Actor's output schema defines both the structure and the visual representation of the data produced by an Actor.

-The output schema defines the structure and representation of data produced by an Actor, bot in the API and the visual user interface.
+The output schema defines the structure and representation of data produced by an Actor, both in the API and the visual user interface.

 ## Example